stevearc/dql/doc/topics/advanced_usage.rst

 Embedded Python
 ---------------
 DQL supports the use of python expressions anywhere that you would otherwise have to specify a data type.
+Just surround the python with backticks.
 Create your variable scope as a dict and pass it to the engine with the commands:

 .. code-block:: python